 When the bar-code was invented, the self-adhesive label became all-powerful.

 For businesses especially, the combination of endless sheets of self-adhesive labels coupled with a good quality laser or inkjet printer meant that the high expenditure that had previously been necessary when printing custom labels was now a thing of the past.
 There was an explosion in the use of self-adhesive labels.

 Brown envelopes with self-adhesive address labels became commonplace and for specialised applications, custom vinyl stickers, often printed using the finest laser technology, are now a reality.
 Divers working on submarines can finally take specification files with them, safe in the knowledge that the custom vinyl stickers will not fall off.
 Astronauts, circling the Earth and realising just how small we all really are, can file their mission reports safe in the knowledge that the identification of different folders is assured.

 Today, with the massive fall in price of laser printers, the advent of cheap, multicolour printing and the massive expansion of the Internet and of the World Wide Web, many companies now offer a free design tool enabling the printing of paper of custom vinyl stickers at a price of which none of us could ever have dreamt.
 You can buy blank laser and inkjet labels that you can print yourself at home.

 Life Without Self Adhesive Labels

-Whilst teenagers may use self-adhesive labels to make their homework more presentable, the effect of this once simple idea on businesses worldwide has been massive.
+Whilst teenagers may use self-adhesive labels to make their homework more presentable, the effect of this one simple idea on businesses worldwide has been massive.
 OK, the labels may still be difficult to get off but honestly, can you imagine the degree of chaos that would result if self-adhesive labels were banned tomorrow?

 It really doesn’t bear thinking about, does it?
-Like it or not, self-adhesive labels have changed our lives for ever.
+Like it or not, self-adhesive labels have changed our lives forever.